 One very common practice in design and architecture is that a designer learns, consciously or unconsciously semantic representation of one domain, reinterpret that representation through a particular filter e.g. architectural style, architectural culture etc, and translate it to a different domain.

 While humans unconsciously are capable to recognize and disentangle various semantic features of what they perceive, neural networks are capable of having similar behavior after learning from a large enough set of samples.
 Some Networks learn automatically to separate/disentangle various semantic features of a dataset and afterwards enable specific features to be separated and managed on a particular level.
 In addition, machines exposed to large sample sets can discover perceptual deficiencies in human recognition capabilities.
 Can this innate capacity augment the creativity and interpretation of the designer?

-Marshall McLuhan had a very interesting comment about the relationship between the creator / designer and his operating medium / tools -”First we shape our tools, thereafter they shape us”.
-Similarly the research enquires about the future impact of Ai on the role of architects/designers and the relationship between new technologies / tools and designers.
-What role should Ai play in the design process?
-Should the role of Ai be to replace architects/designers?
+There is a very interesting comment about the relationship between the creator / designer and his operating medium / tools -”First we shape our tools, thereafter they shape us”.
+Similarly the research enquires about the future impact of AI on the role of architects/designers and the relationship between new technologies / tools and designers.
+What role should AI play in the design process?
+Should the role of AI be to replace architects/designers?
 Or should it have a design assistant role to interacting with designers/architects to augments design workflows and creativity?